Francisco Cervelli: International career

 Despite being Venezuelan, Cervelli was eligible for the Italy national baseball team due to his Italian father.
-He played for Italy in the 2009 World Baseball Classic and the 2017 World Baseball Classic.
+He played for Italy in the 2009 and the 2017 World Baseball Classic.

+Following his playing career, he was named manager of Italy for the 2026 World Baseball Classic.
+Under Cervelli, Italy posted a 5-1 record, won Pool B, and defeated the United States en route to a semifinal appearance.
+Italy ultimately finished fourth, marking the country's deepest run in tournament history.

 Coaching career

 On December 1, 2021, Cervelli was hired by the San Diego Padres to serve as the team's catching instructor for the 2022 season.

 On January 24, 2025, Cervelli was named manager of the Italian national team, replacing Mike Piazza.

 Personal life

 Cervelli is an avid soccer fan, and a supporter of Serie A football club Juventus.

 During the crisis in Venezuela, Cervelli's parents moved to Colombia, and his grandparents returned to Italy.
 Cervelli took to social media in 2017 to voice his opposition to Nicolás Maduro.
 He teamed with Hernán Pérez in an ongoing effort to call American attention to the issue, using techniques such as writing "SOS Venezuela" on his eye black.
 He led teammates in wearing "Freedom for Venezuela" t-shirts in 2019.